What’s a Good Internet Speed for Work From Home?

 Is 50 Mbps enough for one person working from home?

-Yes, 50 Mbps is enough internet speed is more than enough for one person to access Zoom, send messages on Slack, and check emails while working from home.
+Yes, if you are the only one accessing the internet, 50 Mbps can be enough for one person to access Zoom, send messages on Slack, and check emails while working from home.
+However, a minimum of 100 Mbps is recommended, especially if your work requires running several apps and conducting research.

 +